Pushover Binding

 # Thing Actions

-All actions return a Boolean value to indicate if the message was sent successfully or not.
-If the communication to Pushover servers fails the binding does not try to send the message again.
-One has to take care of that on its own if it is important.
-The parameter message is mandatory, the title parameter defaults to whatever value you defined in the title related configuration parameter.
-Parameters declared as @Nullable are not optional.
-One has to pass a null value if it should be skipped or the default value for it should be used.
+All actions return a Boolean value to indicate if the message was sent successfully.
+If communication to Pushover servers fails, the binding does not try to send the message again.
+You must handle retries yourself if necessary.
+The parameter message is mandatory; the title parameter defaults to whatever value you defined in the title configuration parameter.
+Parameters declared as @Nullable are not optional—you must pass a null value if the parameter should be skipped or if the default value should be used.

 • sendMessage(String message, @Nullable String title, @Nullable String sound, @Nullable String url, @Nullable String urlTitle, @Nullable String attachment, @Nullable String contentType, @Nullable Integer priority, @Nullable String device, @Nullable Duration ttl) - This method is used to send a plain text message providing all available parameters.